-What Really is Frugality and is it Worth it?
+Frugal Living: What is Frugality and is it Worth it?

 It’s now January of 2018.
 Have you thought about ways to be frugal and save more money?
-Depending on your situation, is frugality always the best thing to do?
+Depending on your situation, is frugal living always the best thing to do?

 Are you thinking about living cheaply at least for this year and how can you live more frugally?
 Let’s explore frugality and frugal living.
 Is this frugality thing just a mindset and is it really worth it?